rtrlib/handbook/docs/_sources/usage.txt

     groups[0].preference = 1;

-Now you can initialize the RTR connection manager with a configuration object, the preconfigured group(s), number of groups, a refresh interval, an expiration interval, and retry interval, as well as distinct callback functions.
+Now initialize the RTR connection manager (:numref:`lst-init-rtrmgr`) providing a pointer to a configuration object, the preconfigured group(s), number of groups, a refresh interval, an expiration interval, and retry interval, as well as distinct callback functions.
 In this case, a refresh interval of 30 seconds, a 600s expiration timeout, and a 600s retry interval will be defined.